-Devil May Cry is a strange anime.
+Devil May Cry is a very strange anime.
 It does its thing nicely for a bit but then goes and ruins it with some silly nonsense.
 I have no idea why or how that happened.
 I mean, the games are pretty consistently decent, so why isn't this show the same?

 Oh yeah, Dante.
-As I said before, everything in this show is about Dante and the process of him being cool.
-He's so cool he transcends the meaning of the word "cool", like the epitome of coolness never seen since the cool came to cool town.
+As I mentioned earlier, everything in this series is about showing Dante in the process of being cool.
+He's so cool he transcends the meaning of the word "cool", like the living embodiment of coolness never seen since the cool came to cool town.
 He always has that swag going, and his sense of fashion oozes style.
 Obviously, he only eats the coolest food in existence: pizza, strawberry sundae, beer—nothing else.
 He has megacool overpowered weapons—because dramatic stakes are for pussies.
 And even his name is cool.
-Unsurprisingly, every time he's up for the job, he always manages to do it, usually single-handedly — be it a bike race, gambling, or killing a several-stories-tall demon in a matter of seconds without even appearing to have taken effort in the process.
-Yet he always fails to complete his primary objective, usually because of some righteous reason.
+Unsurprisingly, every time he's up for a job, he always does it single-handedly—be it a bike race, gambling, or slaughtering a several-stories-tall demon in seconds—with that detached facial expression that drives home the point of his towering superiority.
+Yet he always fails to complete his primary objective because he's too damn righteous.
 How impossibly cool!
-And even during that, he appears to be bored by stuff happening around him.
+And even during that, he appears to be utterly bored by stuff happening around him.
 One Punch Man too popular for you?
 Take a look at this gem then: DMC did the "overpowered MC is bored by flaccid antagonists" shtick 8 years before the bald guy.
 Hellsing Ultimate has too much of that annoying character development?
 DMC should be right up your boat—it doesn't have any.

-I can't say much about picture and sound.
-They both seem to be fitting and high quality in general, but as for animation, some scenes could have definitely be animated better (better as in actually animated — you'll see what I mean after you watch a few episodes), and the music lacks variety somewhat (almost all of it is mere variations on the three dominant themes).
-Oh, and if you decide to watch it, get the HD version if possible — it's worth it, if anything.
+I can't say much about sound and visuals.
+Both seem to be quite fitting and high quality in general, but as for animation, some scenes could have definitely be animated better (as in, actually animated—you'll get it when you see it), and music lacks variety somewhat—almost all of it is mere variations on the three dominant themes.

-All in all, DMC is that kind of stuff you would want to watch when you have nothing else to, and you don't want to concern yourself with anything deep at the moment, either.
-And don't expect anything beyond that, otherwise you'll be disappointed in no time at all.
-Just get your beverage of choice, a pack of suitable snacks, and turn on your TV/software player.
-Alternatively, go play Quake 3 deathmatch, which has about the same amount of plot with ten times the amount of action and thrill.read more
+All in all, DMC is the kind of show you'd want for some simple braindead entertainment when you've run out of more entertaining stuff.
+Don't expect anything beyond that, as otherwise you'll be disappointed in no time.
+Just get your beverage of choice, a pack of suitable snacks, and press play.
+Alternatively, go play Quake 3 deathmatch—it has just about the same amount of plot with ten times the action and thrill.

 If you’ve never heard of Devil May Cry before and are looking for a good action anime, this is not it.
 If you’re a fan of the video games and want to see more stylish ass-kickery, prepare to be disappointed.